wildonion/uniXerr/infra/ayoub/coiniXerr/README.md

 # 💰 coiniXerr

-An Actor, p2p Pub/Sub, Sharded TCP and RPC Based Design Pattern Runtime, Blockchain and Engine for uniXerr Cryptocurrency Coin.
+An Actor, p2p Pub/Sub, Sharded TCP and RPC Based Design Pattern Runtime, Zero Proof of Knowledge Blockchain for uniXerr Cryptocurrency Coin.

+> The whole coiniXerr node can be executed from the kernel using `BPF` technology which is balzingly fast! 💥

 ### 📇 Notes